xianhuazhou/elog/README.md

     $ nohup elog-server /etc/elog/server.json > /var/log/elog-server.log &

 If something went wrong, you can check the log files you specified such as above.

+**reload client or server**
+In case if you changed some configuration, we can reload the settings without shutdown the client or the server process, just reload it:
+    $ elog-server reload  # server side
+    $ elog-client reload  # client side

 Development & Test
 ------------------